sailplatform/caliper-python/README.rst

 Copyright and License
 =====================
-For details about the copyright and license information, see the NOTICE file.
+This project is licensed under the terms of the GNU Lesser General Public License (LGPL), version 3.
+See the LICENSE file for details.
+For additional information on licensing options for IMS members, please see the NOTICE file.

-©2015-2018 IMS Global Learning Consortium, Inc. All Rights Reserved.
+©2018 IMS Global Learning Consortium, Inc. All Rights Reserved.
 Trademark Information - http://www.imsglobal.org/copyright.html